wp-plugins/sexy-contact-form/readme.txt

 == Installation ==

-1. Upload the entire sexy-contact-form folder to the /wp-content/plugins/ directory, or upload the .zip package through Plugins->Add New->Upload.
+1. Upload the entire sexy-contact-form folder to the /wp-content/plugins/ directory, or upload the .zip package through Plugins -> Add New -> Upload.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 You will find 'Sexy Contact Form' menu in your WordPress admin panel.